Low Beam vs. High Beam vs. Fog Lights (When To Use Which)

 You can use sidelights while driving in the daytime to enhance your visibility to other road users.
 However, their original function was – and still is – to highlight your location when you’re parked on the side of a busy road or in heavy fog.

-Sidelights only draw a low wattage (which is why they aren’t very bright), so they are carefully designed to not discharge a battery when left overnight.
+Sidelights only draw a low wattage (which is why they aren’t very luminous), so they are carefully designed to not discharge a battery when left overnight.
 However, you should switch them off the following day and take your car for a good drive to recharge the battery.

 Finally, fog lights.
 Fog lights are found in a separate unit from the headlights and sidelights.
 They can legally only be used in dense fog when visibility is less than 100 meters (328 feet).
 It’s crucial to remember to switch them on and off whenever appropriate.